 This article will start by discussing the pros and cons of both pen-and-paper scheduling and software scheduling.
 We’ll also tell you why software is the hands-down winner.
 Then we’ll go over exactly what qualities you should be looking for in a free employee scheduling software.

-Finally, this post will share eight free employee scheduling software tools and how they work in the restaurant setting.
+Finally, this post will share 10 free employee scheduling software tools and how they work in the restaurant setting.

 Pen And Paper VS. Free Employee Scheduling Software